web3-authn/tatchi/passkey-sdk/src/core/WebAuthnManager/LitComponents/README-lit-elements.md

 - Performs an initial geometry handshake (HS1…HS5) so the parent can apply a clip‑path that only exposes the button/tooltip areas.

 Files:
-- `IframeButtonWithTooltipConfirmer/iframe-button-bootstrap-script.ts`: Child‑side ESM bootstrap handling READY, HS1_INIT, geometry requests/results, and style/data updates.
+- `IframeButtonWithTooltipConfirmer/iframe-tx-button-bootstrap-script.ts`: Child‑side ESM bootstrap handling READY, HS1_INIT, geometry requests/results, and style/data updates.
+The emitted module name is `iframe-tx-button-bootstrap.js`.
-- `IframeTxConfirmer/iframe-modal-bootstrap-script.ts`: Same pattern for the modal variant.
+- `IframeTxConfirmer/iframe-tx-confirmer-bootstrap-script.ts`: Same pattern for the modal variant.

 ## Prop Flow and Data Updates